DataDog/stratus-red-team/docs/user-guide/getting-started.md

 *[TTP]: Tactics, techniques and procedures

-[^1]: While Stratus Red Team uses Terraform under the hood, it doesn't mess with your current Terraform install nor does it require you to install Terraform as a pre-requisite.
+[^1]: While Stratus Red Team uses Terraform under the hood, it doesn't mess with your current Terraform install nor does it require you to install Terraform as a prerequisite.
 Stratus Red Team will download its own Terraform binary in `$HOME/.stratus-red-team`.